ksstormnet/rdj-scheduler/docs/git-workflow.md

 ### Scope Guidelines
 - Scope should indicate the area of change
-- Examples: db, api, docs, structure, tests
+- Examples: db, templates, docs, structure, tests
 - Use consistent scope names across commits
 - Optional but recommended